What We Wish We Would’ve Known

 If I could do it all over….

-I did my best to show SD I loved her in the usual million little ways that stepmoms try: bought her presents, cooked her foods I knew she liked, volunteered to drive her places, stepped up immediately any time I thought I could that might contribute in a positive way.
+I did my best to show my stepdaughter I cared about her in the usual million little ways that stepmoms try: bought her presents, cooked her foods I knew she liked, volunteered to drive her places, stepped up immediately any time I thought I could that might contribute in a positive way.

 The one thing I didn't try, though, was doing more things with SD just the two of us.
 I just felt so uncomfortable— I mean, this was a kid who left the room when I walked in.
 She didn't just dislike me; she wanted me to not even exist.
 Why would I put both of us through what would surely be a miserable time for both of us, whatever activity we tried to do together?

-I didn’t see then— or maybe I refused to admit— that stepparenting, like everything else, takes practice.
-Early discomfort is normal, and eventually would’ve faded out.
-Time one-on-one with my stepdaughter— awkward as it may have felt for both of us— would’ve put a stop to the stories we both told ourselves in our heads.
+I didn't see then— or maybe I didn’t want to admit— that stepparenting, like everything else, takes practice.
+Early discomfort between stepparent and stepkid is normal, and eventually would've faded out.
+Time one-on-one with my stepdaughter— awkward as it may have felt for both of us— would've put a stop to the stories we both told ourselves in our heads.

-Telling myself SD didn’t like me and didn’t want to spend time with me took me off the hook.
-That story meant I didn’t have to put myself out there— not really.
+Telling myself my stepdaughter didn't like me and didn't want to spend time with me took me off the hook.
+That story meant I didn't have to put myself out there— not really.
 Buying presents is not nearly as hard as being present.

 And by not counteracting whatever stories SD told herself about me in her own head, I helped them grow stronger.
 Pretty hard to keep telling yourself how much you don't like someone if you start looking forward to the time you spend together.
 (Unless time together doesn't exist because your stepmom was scared off by a rough start.)